A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Introduction

-In the offline setting, \citet{levi2007provably} studied the multi-stage inventory control problems; while \citet{qin2022data} further investigate multi-stage joint pricing and inventory control problem. \citet{ban2020confidence,qi2022offline} and \citet{bu2023offline} studied the static offline pricing problem under a censoring demand \citep{huh2009nonparametric} setting.
-Our work significantly diverges from \citet{ban2020confidence,qi2022offline,bu2023offline}, which primarily focus on static pricing strategies.
-In contrast, we explore the more complex and realistic dynamic pricing setting, capturing the nuanced challenges of real-time decision-making.
-Moreover, our research goes beyond all the prior works by directly addressing the no-coverage assumption in offline data—an issue that remains unresolved in the existing literature.
-This advancement underscores the robustness and applicability of our approach in practical scenarios.

-\textbf{\textit{Organization}}.
+\ZB{Among the papers closest to ours, \citet{qi2022offline} study offline pricing with censored demand from a causal inference perspective and obtain identification by imposing a full-coverage assumption. \citet{bu2023offline} study static offline pricing with censored demand under a linear model and emphasize identification through a distributionally robust optimization framework.
+Our paper differs from both lines of work, as they require a coverage assumption.
+In contrast, we study a more challenging and empirically relevant setting in which no coverage assumption is imposed.
+Moreover, we study a dynamic pricing problem rather than a static one, allow candidate prices to be entirely unobserved in the historical data, and impose no parametric structure on demand.
+In our setting, limited price coverage, rather than censoring, is the central challenge.
+We address this through a partial-identification framework that exploits demand monotonicity to bound values at unobserved prices and to construct pessimistic and opportunistic pricing policies with regret guarantees. }

+\textit{\textbf{Partial identification}}.
+Our paper is also related to the literature on partial identification in statistics and economics \citep[e.g.,][]{manski2007minimax,stoye2012minimax,Cui2021Individualized,christensen2022optimal,masten2023minimax,kido2023locally}.
+This literature differs from our work in two important respects.
+First, it focuses almost exclusively on static decision problems, whereas we study a dynamic setting in which uncertainty propagates through the Bellman recursion.
+Our regret analysis for the opportunistic policy is new in this sequential environment.
+Second, the source of non-identification is different.
+Prior work often considers non-identification arising from missing counterfactual outcomes or unmeasured confounding \citep[see, e.g.,][]{Cui2021Individualized}.
+In our setting, non-identification arises because some prices are unobserved in the offline data.
+Our paper therefore connects partial identification to offline dynamic pricing in a sequential, no-coverage environment.

 The rest of this paper is organized as follows.
 In Section \ref{sec:model}, we introduce the offline dynamic pricing model, and discuss the limitations of the existing standard dynamic programming and pessimistic approaches.
 In Section \ref{sec:partial}, we describe how to frame our pricing problem as a partial identification task.
-In Section \ref{sec:algorithms}, we present our proposed pessimistic and opportunistic strategies; We also establish the regret guarantees for both methods in this section.
-Finally, we conduct a simulation study in Section \ref{sec:sims} to demonstrate the newly proposed methodologies.
+In Section \ref{sec:algorithms}, we present our proposed pessimistic and opportunistic strategies; we also establish the regret guarantees for both methods in this section.
+We conduct numerical studies and a real-data analysis of airline ticket purchases in Section~\ref{sec:sims} to demonstrate the proposed methodologies.
+Finally, we conclude with a discussion in Section~\ref{sec:discussion}.